-She joined the Mount Allison faculty in 2006 and was cross-appointed to the Department of English.
-From 2010-2018 she served as director of the Centre for Canadian Studies.
+Christl Verduyn joined the Mount Allison faculty in 2006 and was cross-appointed to the Department of English and Canadian Studies Program.
+She was the Edgar and Dorothy Davidson Chair in Canadian Studies from 2010-2020 and Director of the Centre for Canadian Studies from 2010-2018.

 Her areas of teaching and publication focus on Canadian literature and Canadian studies, in particular Canadian and Québécois literatures; women’s writing and literary criticism; multiculturalism and minority writing; life writing and archival approaches to literature.
 She has published books, special issues of journals, articles, and reviews in these areas, and has been an active participant in and organizer of conferences in them as well.
 Her research has been generously supported over the years by grants from the Social Sciences and Humanities Council of Canada and the Canadian Federation for the Humanities.
 She has received awards and recognition for both her research and teaching (see list below).